C. Henry Smith Scholars

 C. Henry Smith graduates

 C. Henry Smith winners enjoy a fair amount of perks.
-They may help with course planning, teaching and/or special tutoring.
-If the students are working within their major, help with course preparation and have regular instructional contact with students, their pay may be at a rate higher than that for regular campus employment.
+They may help with course planning, teaching, special tutoring or faculty research.
+Working within their academic department, students who help with course preparation and have regular instructional contact with students or assist with faculty research may be paid at a rate higher than that for regular campus employment.
 Or they may receive credit for duties performed within the scope of an organized learning project instead of pay.

 C. Henry Smith Scholars also participate in regularly scheduled student-faculty seminars.